 To achieve these goals the program is strongly interdisciplinary, comprising an increasing number of physicists, mathematicians and computer scientists, in addition to biologists.
 In this way the program tackles topics such as: signal transduction, gene regulatory networks, multicellular patterning, chemotaxis, systems neuroscience, the evolution of networks, and the impact of stochastic noise at the whole organism level.

 We have strong interactions with the local systems biology groups in the UPF.
-In particular, we consider two labs as being associated to our program:
+In particular, we consider one lab as being associated to our program:

 - The lab of Jordi Garcia-Ojalvo, who focuses on dynamical systems analysis of various biological phenomena.

 EMBL/CRG SYSTEMS BIOLOGY RESEARCH UNIT

 With the formation of the partnership (2006-2016) between EMBL and the Centre for Genomic Regulation (CRG), financed by the Spanish Ministry of Economy, Industry and Competitiveness (MINECO), these institutes were set to advance the understanding of complex biological systems.
 This partnership combined EMBL's expertise in computational biology with the CRG's know-how in specific areas of genomics and proteomics and allowed to better understand some of the key aspects of human health.

 Head of this unit on the campus of the Barcelona Biomedical Research Park was Luis Serrano, also director of the CRG.
 Research drew on the expertise of various scientific disciplines and spanned the entire range from molecules to cells.
 The four multidisciplinary groups worked with a variety of research techniques, including RNA interference, biochemical networks and mouse development.